-Capital resources include cash flows from operations, cash and cash equivalents and debt financing, including access to commercial paper supported by our Revolver.
-We use these resources to fund operational needs.
+Capital resources include cash flows from operations, cash and cash equivalents and debt financing, including access to commercial paper borrowings supported by the Revolver.
+We use these resources to fund our operational needs.

-At year-end 2021, we had cash and cash equivalents of \$162.7 million held in accounts at third-party financial institutions.
+At year-end 2022, we had cash and cash equivalents of \$167.2 million held in accounts at third-party financial institutions.
 Our cash balances are held in numerous locations throughout the world.
-At year-end 2021, the majority of our cash and cash equivalents was held by our foreign subsidiaries, primarily in Asia Pacific and Europe.
+At year-end 2022, the majority of our cash and cash equivalents was held by our foreign subsidiaries, primarily in the Asia Pacific region.

-To meet U.S. cash requirements, we have several cost-effective liquidity options available.
-These options include borrowing funds at reasonable rates, including borrowings from foreign subsidiaries, and repatriating foreign earnings and profits.
+To meet our U.S. cash requirements, we have several cost-effective liquidity options available.
+These options include borrowing funds at reasonable rates, including borrowings from our foreign subsidiaries, and repatriating foreign earnings and profits.
 However, if we were to repatriate foreign earnings and profits, a portion would be subject to cash payments of withholding taxes imposed by foreign tax authorities.
-Additional U.S. taxes may also result from the impact of foreign currency movements related to these earnings and profits.
-Refer to Note 14, "Taxes Based on Income," to the Consolidated Financial Statements for more information.
+Additional U.S. taxes may also result from the impact of foreign currency fluctuations related to these earnings and profits.